HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-06-11-Linear transformation and matrix.md

 ---
 layout: single
-title: 线性变换的概念及其与矩阵之间的关系
+title: Matrix and its Relation to Linear Transformation
 date: 2022-06-11
+categories:
-categories: Mathematics
+ - Mathematics
 tags:
  - Matrix
 ---